PhotonicsOpenProjects/ONE-PIX/imgs/ONE-PIX_install_on_rasp.md

 ```
 cd ONE-PIX/install
 ```
-and run the installtion script with this command :
+and run the installation script with this command :

 ```
-. install.sh
+sudo chmod +x ./install.sh
+./install.sh
 ```

-## Configure the raspberry pi
+## Configure the Raspberry Pi

 ### Activate Raspberry Pi camera

-to use ONE-PIX kit you need to activate the raspberry pi camera for that go
+[IF NEEDED] To use ONE-PIX kit you need to activate the Raspberry Pi camera for that go

 Enable SSH,VNC and the camera